AleemIqbal/Crawl-Optimization/readme.txt

 Emoji Filter and spam filter now also remove from url

 = V 1.1.5 =
-* Feed Bugs Resolved and More Secure
+Feed Bugs Resolved and More Secure

+= V 1.1.6 =
+Removed Feed due to instability and it could cause SEO Issues

 == Installation ==